AdobeDocs/experiences-by-you.en/help/analytics/administration/admin-tips/driving-success-with-executive-summary-dashboards.md

 So why do so many executives accept this as a reasonable way of running their sites and apps?

 Many executives don't have access to ongoing, relevant information needed to take action in a timely manner.
-Instead, they receive a deck once a month with stats exported from Adobe Analytics into Excel, charted, and then plopped into a PowerPoint.
+Instead, they receive a deck once a month with stats exported from [!DNL Adobe] [!DNL Analytics] into Excel, charted, and then plopped into a PowerPoint.
 If an inflection point occurs early in the month, they won't know about it until the beginning of the next month, well after they can ask questions or take action.
 Custom alerts are a great option too, but we all know what an exec's email inbox looks like.

 You want executives to have enough data to know when their attention is needed right away, not so much that they throw up their hands in frustration.
 If you walk in to a message from a product owner or marketing manager that an exec wants to know about an anomaly, you're hitting the sweet spot.